microsoft/vscode-docs/release-notes/latest.md

 ### Indentation

-Initiated by user request [#1228](https://github.com/Microsoft/vscode/issues/1228), we have introduced indentation status in the editor to help with 'tabs to spaces' conversion and vice versa.
+Initiated by user request [#1228](https://github.com/Microsoft/vscode/issues/1228), we have added indentation status in the editor to help with 'tabs to spaces' conversion and vice versa.
+The Status Bar shows whether the Tab key will insert spaces or tabs and the current indentation size in characters.

 ![indentation status](images/February/indentation-2.png)

+You can adjust the indentation size and toggle between tabs and spaces with three new actions:

 ![indentation actions](images/February/indentation-1.png)